HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 ### Configure LDAP

 **DAM staging supports different LDAP for publisher and subscriber**: <br>
-DAM staging will work with environments that use a different LDAP.
-LDAP user with portal admin rights can be used for stage registration.
+DAM staging works with environments that use a different LDAP.
+An LDAP user with portal admin rights can be used for stage registration.

 ### Credentials used during staging